edu-maxence-machu/education-react-native-examples/readme.md

 - Press 'e' in the terminal to send the app link to your email address or phone number.
 This link can be used to run your project from the Expo app.
 - Alternatively you can press 's' in the terminal and sign in with an Expo account, and sign in with the same account in the Expo app: your projects will automatically appear in the "Projects" tab.

-For more informations about Expo visit [Expo Documentation](https://docs.expo.io/versions/latest/)
+For more information about Expo visit [Expo Documentation](https://docs.expo.io/versions/latest/)

 ## Contributing

-Student / developers, feel free to contribute to this projet.
+Student / developers, feel free to contribute to this project.

 ## Authors